Covid testing before flying could become the norm as airlines try to boost confidence and woo travelers

 Many international airports, including in Turkey and Germany, were among the first to offer such testing.
 In recent months, airlines and airports in the United States, including in Connecticut, Florida, New York and San Francisco, have begun offering the option as air travel continues to stall.

-Domestic travel remains at 64 percent of pre-pandemic levels; international travel lags even more at 74 percent.
+Domestic air travel is down 64 percent compared with what is was a year ago; international travel lags even more, down 74 percent for the same time period.
 At the same time, U.S. coronavirus cases are surging, with the seven-day average of new cases on Monday reaching its highest level, topping 150,000.
 Overseas, some countries have reinstituted shutdowns.

 “I talk to a lot of people in the industry right now who say in the absence of a vaccine, they feel that testing is a necessary step to get [people] flying again,” said Kevin A. Dillon, executive director of Bradley International Airport in Hartford County, Conn., which began offering testing at the end of September.
 Since then, more than 4,000 people have been tested and the airport’s partner, Genesys Diagnostics, has hired additional staff to meet the demand.